hoangchb/STAT-418-Final-Project/final_writeup.md

 Looking at the price distribution plot after these high and low extreme values were removed, it is apparent that the distribution is slightly better balanced.

 ![price_distribution_brand](https://github.com/user-attachments/assets/c09a5915-97d4-4071-b577-d1a60ce818cb)
-This boxplot ocmpares the price distribution across the top 10 most common headset brands.
+This boxplot compares the price distribution across the top 10 most common headset brands.
 Brands such as Final Audio Design and Sennheiser have a much wider price range and many high-value outliers compared to Koss and Skullcandy.

 ## Methodology